valentingarnier/valentingarnier.github.io/index.md

 Will this be enough to discover who's the one?

-## ***Chapitre 1: How Sherlock and his team has proceeded to solve the mytery***
+## ***Chapitre 1: How Sherlock and his team has proceeded to solve the mystery***

 ### ***Chapitre 1.1: Background***
-#### ***Visualize how the possible guilties are distributed over the world : their homes***
+#### ***Visualize how the possible guilties are distributed over the world***

 Thanks to the check-ins of the people, they have computed approximately their homes, by discretizing the world into 25km2 cells, and taking the average of the check-ins inside the cell which contains most of them.
+The following picture shows all of them, with a color scale to show better the density: we can see that the two North American coasts as well as Europe and Japan are really dense.

 <iframe src="assets/homes_map.html" width="100%" height="400" frameborder="0" style="border:0" allowfullscreen></iframe>

-#### ***Vizualize the pattern of how do the possible guilties move over the world: their travels***
+#### ***Vizualize the pattern of how do the possible guilties move over the world***

+Still using the check-ins of the possible guilties, they only kept pairs of check-ins which represents a travel by plane.
+How did they manage to do that?
+First they  only kept the one which are less than 1000km from an airport.
+Then they had to order chronologically all the check-in by person.
+Finally they kept all the pair of a check-in with the following one only if the distance between their respective closest airports was greater of 500km: they assumed that this threshold is large enough to consider that the person took the plane between them.

 ![Alt Text](assets/img/animated-2.gif)